The August Monthly Meeting will be on Thursday August 28th at Gilligans

 For more about Doc’s amazing life, comments from all around and information on that KTVT Video of American Legion Awards ceremony, click on the “Doc Masoomian Comments” post to the right.

-to be given at the NAB on April 8, 2014.
 Certification information and links are posted on the Certification Tab above.